Primary Navigation for the CDC Website

 Clinical description

-Exposure to opioids typically occurs through ingestion but potentially can result from inhalation, if opioids are aerosolized.
-Clinical effects of opioid poisoning result from central nervous system and respiratory system depression manifesting as lethargy or coma, decreased respiratory rate, miosis, and possibly apnea (1, 2).
+Exposure to opioids typically occurs through ingestion but also can result from transdermal absorption, inhalation via aerosolization, or injection.
+Clinical effects of opioid poisoning result from central nervous system and respiratory system depression manifesting as lethargy or coma, decreased respiratory rate, miosis, bradypnea, and possibly apnea (1-3).

 Laboratory criteria for diagnosis